shams-nahid/Decentralized-Lottery-App/readme.md

 # The Honest Lottery App

 [The Honest Lottery App](https://decentralized-lottery-app.herokuapp.com/) has a prize pool and a list of people who have entered the prize pool.
 People send some amount of money(ether) in the contract.
-As soon as people send some amount of money, they are being recorded as a player.
+As soon as people money, they are being recorded as a player.
 Ethers, that the players send, directly goes to the contract account.
 After a certain times, contract manager make the contract to pick a winner.
-Then the contract pick a winner randomly and transfer all money from the prize pool to the winner.
+The contract pick winner randomly and transfer all money from the prize pool to the winner.
 At that point, the lottery contract resets and becomes ready to accept a new list of players.

 ### [Live](https://decentralized-lottery-app.herokuapp.com/)